 The difference between an “epidemic” and a “pandemic” is geography.
 An epidemic is in a confined area, such as Ebola presently.
 A pandemic impacts a larger geographic area, such as HIV/AIDS which affects people worldwide.
 The worst pandemic in modern history was the 1918 “Spanish Flu” pandemic which is believed to have killed 20-50 million people worldwide.
 Many scientists (and people like me who worry about this stuff) believe that we are overdue for another large-scale worldwide pandemic at some point.
 Because we are all human beings susceptible to disease, and since Mother Nature likely is smarter and faster than us, it is prudent to be generally prepared and to have practices that keep you and your family safe.

 A quick true story.
-Last night when I got home from the city (and I take public transportation) my wife told me to wash my hands because she didn’t want to get the coronavirus (which apparently she believes lurks on my bus).
-While her concern about the coronavirus is a bit exaggerated at this point, she was absolutely correct.
+A few weeks ago when I got home from the city (and I take public transportation) my wife told me to wash my hands because she didn’t want to get the coronavirus (which apparently she believes lurks on my bus).
+While her concern about the coronavirus was a bit exaggerated at the time, she was absolutely correct.
 I should always wash my hands when I get home from taking public transportation – it’s not just coronavirus, it is regular seasonal flu, colds, and any other things that I could bring home.

 So what do we need to be doing?

 First of all, make sure you and your family have an adequate level of emergency preparedness for all disasters.
 If you need some good home checklists, use these: